mongodb/genny/docs/using.md

 ## Actor integration tests fail locally

-There are currently pathing errors when running integration tests locally.
+There are currently pathing issues when running integration tests locally.
 This is tracked in [TIG-3687](https://jira.mongodb.org/browse/TIG-3687).
 That ticket also lists a workaround for local use.

 <a id="org97681a9"></a>